RWS/groupsharekit.net/README.md

 Once these are set, the integration tests will be executed both when running the IntegrationTests MSBuild target, and when running the Sdl.Community.GroupShareKit.Tests.Integration assembly through an xUnit.net-friendly test runner.

+#### Additional TerminologyClient tests setup

+Since the GroupShare (MultiTerm) RestAPI has no support for creating termbases, some more manual setup is required to successfully run the TerminologyClient tests:
+In MultiTerm Desktop, create a termbase:
+* In "Termbase Definition" step use the option "Use a predefined termbase template": "Bilingual glossary"
+* (Friendly) Name: "testTB"
+* Organization: the organization created for these tests
+* rest: use defaults, do not change anything

 ## Problems?